Bank Reconciliation requires a SQL Express or a SQL Server backend.

 Note: You can skip this step if you already have the software installed.

-From the 'Settings' tab, select 'Migrate to SQL Express, SQL Server'.
+In the Sample account, from the 'Settings' tab, select 'Migrate to SQL Express, SQL Server'.

 If you are prompted to install SQL Client tools, please do so, and then restart the Wizard by selecting the 'Settings' tab then selecting 'Migrate to SQL Express, SQL Server'.